|Semester:||Fall, Full year|

 students visit a Tibetan Region for a week of discovery to explore Buddhist temples, and shrines, a culture vastly different than that of China’s ethnic Han majority.

 After successful completion of this program you may be eligible to participate on one of our other language intensive programs.
 It is your responsibility to contact Keith Dede before registration for spring semester to determine your eligibility to continue on one of our other programs.
 Participation during second program entails participation in the January Term program in Beijing immediately after completing the fall semester.

-Fulfills the overseas study requirement for the Asian Studies major, the Foreign Language major (with Chinese as primary language), and the Chinese minor.
+Fulfills the overseas study requirement for the Asian Studies major, the World Language major (with Chinese as primary language), and the Chinese minor.

 18 credits, please see below